AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 Features:

-* **Adobe Experience Edge Network integration:** Seamlessly send data to the Edge Network, and get greater control over data interactions by optionally registering a callback for Edge response handles.
+* **Adobe Experience Platform Edge Network integration:** Seamlessly send data to the Edge Network, and get greater control over data interactions by optionally registering a callback for Edge response handles.

 * **Automated ECID and implementation attachment:** Experience more efficient tracking and integration as ECID (Experience Cloud ID) and Implementation details are now automatically appended to every XDM Experience Event request.